blakepell/AvalonMudClient/README.md

 ### Short Term Road-map

+ - Update to .NET 7
  - Documentation
  - Ensure touch screen scrolling is smooth on all terminals and controls.

 ### Recognition / Thank you to testers